 What Happens If Your Client Misses the OEP?

-If you and your client miss the OEP, there could be other options to access affordable health care through the marketplace.
+If you and your client miss the OEP, there could be other options to access affordable healthcare through the marketplace.
 In case of significant changes, your client may be eligible for a Special Enrollment Period (SEP).
-Life changes, such as having a baby, changes in residence, or loss of health insurance will qualify an individual for an SEP to enroll in a marketplace insurance plan.
-An SEP is the only way to register for marketplace coverage outside of the OEP.

-Verify that the application information is correct, including the information that qualifies your client for a SEP.
+Verify that the application information is correct, including the information that qualifies your client for an SEP.
 Your client may be asked to provide additional documentation to confirm eligibility based on the life event experienced.

-The OEP is a crucial time for your clients under 65 who are looking to sign up for a marketplace plan.
 Your clients are counting on you to guide them through the process.
 These essentials will allow you to prepare your clients for enrolling in their new marketplace insurance plan.

 Ritter is committed to keeping our agents in the know.
 Register with our site to stay informed.